 Carrier oil

 I use avocado oil for my rose salve because it’s what I have in my pantry, and it’s amazing for skin.
 But you can use any oil you want.
-Sweet almond, jojoba, olive, and coconut oils are inexpensive, easy-to-find alternatives.
+Sweet almond, jojoba, olive, and fractionated coconut oils are inexpensive, easy-to-find alternatives.

 Rose essential oil